 – Accessories are easy to build up a huge stash in the blink of an eye so promise you’ll go through one subcategory (jewellery, scarves, bags, hats, gloves etc.) and declutter every month.

-– I always think accessories are the one thing it’s okay to have a great stash of (if you keep on top of what you have) because you can change up staple outfits at the drop of a hat.
+– I always think accessories are the one thing it’s okay to have a great stash of (if you keep on top of what you have) because you can change up staple outfits at the drop of a wholesale hats and caps.
 You can easily rotate which items you’re using so it’s a great idea to have some out on display for ease of use with the rest stashed away.

 – I have a large collection of costume jewellery collected for the past 15 years or so – I keep them all because I end up wearing each one at various points throughout the year, however I only have 10-15 out on display in my bedroom at anytime because I hate how cluttered a room can look with everything out on display at one time.
 I do the same with other accessories like scarves and belts, it’s easy to create a go to accessory ‘station’ with your current favourites out on display.